swapnil7895/personal_projects/Naukri_automation/readme.md

 - Automated Job Search: Searches for jobs based on keywords (Location based search feature yet to be added).
 - Apply for Jobs: Automatically applies to jobs based on user-defined criteria. - (Only easy apply jobs get applied now)
 - Track Applied Jobs: Keeps a record of applied jobs (could be saved in a PDF file.)
+- Email feature - sends email of status of applied jobs to your email id

 ## Requirements